IAL 6: Electromagnetic Radiation

 The figure below (local link / general link: qm_wave_particle_duality.html) gives a bit of an explanation of the wave-particle duality.

-In fact, one needs both the wave and photon pictures to understand EMR.
+In fact, one needs both the wave and photon pictures to understand EMR---and actually all of microscopic physics.

-We will mostly use the wave picture, but occasionally allude to the photon picture and look at it in a bit more detail below in the section Photons.
+We will mostly use the wave picture of EMR, but occasionally allude to the photon picture and look at it in a bit more detail below in the section Photons.

 3. The Importance of Electromagnetic Radiation